7/31/2024 Concluding July (

 Butte which added 22, we tallied 151 species for the month on 26 complete checklists.
 That gives us

-337 species for the year in Washington
+337 species for the year in Washington, two fewer than a year

 9/01/2024 Washtucna (